-The Ann Arbor Housing Commission is in the process of converting all of its public housing properties to project-based vouchers under the HUD Rental Assistance Demonstration (RAD) program.
+The Ann Arbor Housing Commission has converted all of its public housing properties to project-based vouchers under the HUD Rental Assistance Demonstration (RAD) program.

 The Public Housing (PH) and Project Based Voucher (PBV) programs are very similar from the tenant's perspective.
 Under both programs, the tenant pays 30 percent of the adjusted household income on rent, and HUD provides a rental subsidy to the AAHC for the difference between the tenant's rent and the cost of the apartment.
 The subsidy is attached to the apartment under both programs and the AAHC is the property manager.